 The residential development of the ESGV, described in detail in the historical backgrounds for each of the 15 community profiles within the planning area above (Section 4.4), generally progresses from an early and rural period of scattered development to the dense, postwar tract development seen across much of Southern California.
 The earlier period of residential development featured large estate-style homes, which functioned as the hubs of large land holdings in rural settings.
 Whereas much of Southern California experienced a suburban boom in the 1920s and 1930s, much of the unincorporated area within the ESGV remained farmland through this period.
 Residential properties constructed in the 1920s and 1930s are prevalent throughout the eastern portion of the valley but the majority tend to be situated within the incorporated cities such as Pomona, Covina, and Walnut.
-The unincorporated areas of the ESGV are dominated by post-World War II tract development.
-All planning areas within the ESGV Planning Area have residential property resources with the exception of South Diamond Bar and Northeast San Dimas.
+The unincorporated areas of the ESGV Planning Area have residential property resources with the exception of South Diamond Bar and Northeast San Dimas.